Treacherous (song): Critical reception

-In reviews of Red, a number of critics picked "Treacherous" as an album highlight.
-Willman said that it contains some of the most poetic lyrics on the album, and Lansky considered the musical direction of the song an example of Swift's "diversions into sonic experimentation that wouldn't fare as well on the radio, and they feel even more exciting".
+Several critics picked "Treacherous" as a highlight from Red.
+Willman said that it contains some of the most poetic lyrics on the album, and Lansky considered its musical direction an example of Swift's "diversions into sonic experimentation that wouldn't fare as well on the radio, and they feel even more exciting".
 American Songwriters Jewly Hight selected it as one of the tracks that showcase Swift's talents at capturing emotions in tangible detail.
 Nelson labeled the song a "masterclass in dynamics from arrangement to lyric", and highlighted how the production complements the lyrical sentiments.
 Jonathan Keefe of Slant Magazine was impressed by Swift's songwriting for "expressing genuine insights into complex relationship dynamics".
 Mesfin Fekadu from the Associated Press considered the song "a good one" from an album that he deemed mediocre.
 In a less positive review, Billboard said that the instrumental build-up "steers away from the hushed, confessional beauty" of the initial verses.

 In retrospective reviews, critics have considered "Treacherous" one of Swift's better songs.
 Rob Sheffield of Rolling Stone said that she "braves the ski slopes of love, with a seething acoustic guitar that finally detonates halfway though".
-Musicologist James E. Perone deemed its musical approach an evidence of "increased maturity in Swift's work as a songwriter and performer".
+The musicologist James E. Perone deemed its musical approach an evidence of "increased maturity in Swift's work as a songwriter and performer".
 Billboards Hannah Dailey said the song has "some of her most gorgeous poetry" and thought it was "overlooked by the general masses".
 Sputnikmusic was amazed by Swift for her reflections of love and life on Red, and cited "Treacherous" as an example because of how she "vividly captured forbidden lust and temptation".
 Time ranked the song as the album's second-best track—Samantha Cooney considered the song "criminally underrated", and Annabel Gutterman said it was a "gorgeous song" and a "beautiful ballad about risking your heart when you know things might end badly".
-Alex Hopper from American Songwriter deemed "Treacherous" a highpoint from Red, and Michael Savio of PopMatters selected it as one of Swift's "finest, most pensive" songs, among other album tracks.
-In a review of "Treacherous (Taylor's Version)", Mary Kate Carr said that the song introduced a "haunting, newly mature singer-songwriter vibe" to Swift's artistry.
+Alex Hopper from American Songwriter deemed "Treacherous" a highpoint from Red, and Michael Savio of PopMatters selected it as one of Swift's "finest, most pensive" songs.